FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-1.md

 <br><br>
 ### **Complete development, release and deployment plan**

-The flow-chart below represents the Jira, Git, and deployment flow that we'll learn how to implement in the following sections.
+The flow-chart below describes the entire workflow, from the Jira ticket to deployment, that we'll learn how to implement in the following sections.

-We'll review a development flow of the server team feature, 'ST-145’, and the process of releasing and deploying the next version: 1.2.0, of an application called 'volcano’.
+We'll review a development flow of a feature that was assigned to the 'server team' called 'ST-145’, and the process of releasing and deploying the next version: v 1.2.0, of an application called 'volcano’.

 There are many shapes and arrows in the graph, but there's no need to make sense of them all right now, since we’re going to do exactly that in the following sections.![image alt text]({{ site.url }}/public/l8Up2rOYZomboTh06PZE0A_img_1.png)